steph-daws/HoneyNet-Project/README.md

 | SecurityAlert (Microsoft Defender for Cloud            | 0
 | SecurityIncident (Sentinel Incidents)        | 0
 | NSG Inbound Malicious Flows Allowed | 0

+## Conclusion

+In conclusion, I set up a compact, but effective honeynet using Microsoft Azure's robust cloud infrastructure.
+Microsoft Sentinel was then utilized to trigger alerts and generate incidents based on the logs ingested from the implemented watch lists.
+Baseline metrics were recorded in the unprotected environment before the implementation of any security controls.
+Following this, a range of security measures were enforced to fortify the network against potential threats.
+Upon implementation of these controls, another set of measurements was taken.

+The comparison of pre- and post-implementation metrics demonstrated a significant reduction in security events and incidents, which highlights the effectiveness of the enforced security controls.
+It's important to mention that if the network's resources were extensively engaged by regular users, it's plausible that a higher number of security events and alerts could have been produced within the 24-hour timeframe post-security control implementation.